+13 And set them before all the people: and afterward they prepated for themselves, and for the priests their brethren, the sons of Aaron.

-12 And they roasted the passover with fire as appertaineth: as for the sacrifices, they sod them in brass pots and pans with a good savour, 13 And set them before all the people: and night: and the Levites prepared for themselves, and the priests their brethren, the sons of Aaron.
-15 The holy singers also, the sons of Asaph, were in their order, according to the appointment of David, to wit, Asaph, Zacharias, and Jeduthun, who was of the king's retinue.
-16 Moreover the porters were at every is ordinary service: for their brethren the evites prepared for them.
-7 Thus were the things that belonged to re sacrifices of the Lord accomplished in set day, that they might hold the passover, 18 And offer sacrifices upon the altar of the Lord, according to the commandment of kine losias
+14 For the priests offered the fat until might: and the Levites prepared for themselves, and the priests their brethren, the sons of Aaron.
+X5 The holy singers also, the sons of Asaph, pointment of David, to wit, Asaph, Zachaias, and Jeduthun, who was of the king's retinue.
+16 Moreover the porters were at every